 What information can I find on the National Register website?

-The Breast Cancer Foundation National Register website has information for researchers and patients, as well as information on our governing bodies.
+The Breast Cancer Foundation National Register website has information for researchers and patients, as well as information on its governing bodies.
 Researchers and clinicians can request data from the National Register through the website, and it also holds published research utilising data from the National Register, which is available to download.